okfund/Open-API/doc/OKF Options Open API.md

 `timezone`|string|`UTC`|Timezone of timestamp
 `serverTime`|long|`1554887652929`|Retrieves the current time on server (in ms).

-In the `symbols` field, the endpoint will return information on current actively trading cryptos on BHEX.
+In the `symbols` field, the endpoint will return information on current actively trading cryptos on OKF.
 You can ignore this section.

 In the `options` field:
 All actively trading options will be displayed.